sdv02/Weather-Application/README.md

   ```
 + To view the project locally on localhost:3000
 + Make sure to be running the laravel backned to obtain data.

+Here are some snippets of how the site looks like!

   <img src="https://github.com/sdv02/Weather-Application/assets/107821357/b03fd234-1067-447f-ab1f-6f64fa7ac54c" width=80% height=50%>
   <img src="https://github.com/sdv02/Weather-Application/assets/107821357/6334b1aa-45d2-4064-90fa-08ad3cddbfca" width=80% height=50%>
   <img src="https://github.com/sdv02/Weather-Application/assets/107821357/ee8618aa-e62f-481b-a095-58ab66a9a6be" width=80% height=50%>